AAlab1819/ProjectTeam03-A/README.md

 ### Problem statement
 <p align="justify">
+Our Codeforce problem is called "Given Length and Sum of Digits...".
 The problem want us to find the smallest and the largest numbers from the two input numbers.
 The number we enter cannot be negative and cannot be decimal.
 If there are none, print out -1 and -1.
 For example if s = 0 will produce the output: -1 -1.

 **To find minimum number:**